PongoEngine/cactusgod/source/_posts/science-of-smash.md

 ## Deciphering Velocity Data to Detect Crashes

-The principle is simple: During regular driving, the velocity changes smoothly.
-However, during a crash, there is a sudden and significant change in velocity.
+The principle is simple: During regular driving the velocity changes smoothly.
+However during a crash there is a sudden and significant change in velocity.

 By calculating acceleration, which is the change in velocity over time, we can detect a crash.
 But we can also do one better – by comparing the calculated acceleration to a known maximum value (representing the most severe crash), we can get a crash severity value between 0 and 1.
 A value closer to 0 represents no crash, while a value closer to 1 represents a severe crash.